-We expect companies and individuals that work with us to share our values: safety, teamwork, respect, integrity and excellence.
+We expect companies and individuals that work with us to share our values: care, curiosity and courage.

 Suppliers may be required to participate in our pre-screening process, which requires companies and individuals to provide sufficient evidence to meet or exceed minimum standards of health, safety, the environment, human rights, quality management and financial capacity, as well as ethical and anti-corruption practices.
 If and as needed, we can work with prospective suppliers to help them achieve the required standards.

 Upon successful award of a contract, suppliers may also be required to provide additional information for our contractor management system, if applicable, including but not limited to health and safety practices, insurance coverage, and company and personnel qualifications.